 Chickens with feathered legs can have trouble with cleanliness as mud and dirt tends to cling to their feathers.
 Additionally, feather-footed breeds are at risk of frostbite.

-French Marans chickens have a challenge for hatcheries when it comes to venting sexing, sexing is a method used to know the gender of chicks.
+French Marans chickens have a challenge for hatcheries when it comes to vent sexing, sexing is a method used to know the gender of chicks.

 This means that when you buy French Maran chicks from a hatchery, the hatchery cannot guarantee with certainty whether each chick is male or female.